 2) Neuter and Spay

 The number of stray animals in the United States alone is easily in the tens of millions.
+An article by RestedPaws.co.uk puts the number of animals entering shelters in the U.S. at 6.5 Million a year.
 When stray cats have kittens, those kittens become feral cats.
 The Invasive Species Specialist Group (ISSG) states that in general, overpopulation of feral cats can cause decline or extinction in many species, especially birds or small to medium-size mammals.